stas00/the-art-of-debugging/compiled-programs/README.md

 footnote: run `man gdb` for more information on `gdb`

-use case: Sometimes I have one of the tests running under `pytest` segfault.
+case study: Sometimes I have one of the tests running under `pytest` segfault.
 In such a case I run `pytest` via gdb:
 ```
 gdb -ex r --args python -m pytest -sv tests/test_failing.py
 ```